Talandar99/hex_grid_demo/README.md

 # hex grid demo
-This is succesful attempt to create working and interactive hex grid demo with bevy game engine.
+This is example of working interactive hex grid demo with bevy game engine.
 # How to run
 - `cargo run`
 # Links